DoriaWW/Airbnb-Review_Score-Spain/README.md

 <!---
 Explain to potential users how to run/replicate your workflow.
 Touch upon, if necessary, the required input data, which (secret) credentials are required (and how to obtain them), which software tools are needed to run the workflow (including links to the installation instructions), and how to run the workflow.
 Make use of subheaders where appropriate.

-## More resources

-Point interested users to any related literature and/or documentation.
 -->
-## About

-This study is conducted by project group 2 of the [Data Preparation and Workflow Management course](https://github.com/hannesdatta/course-dprep) of the TISEM department of Tilburg University.
-The project is done in the fall 2021 version of the course.
-The project was part of a team project performed by Marketing Analytics master students.
-Professor [Hannes Datta](https://github.com/hannesdatta) contributed by providing helpful feedback during project feedback meetings.
-The data used for this project is available at [Inside AirBnB](http://insideairbnb.com/get-the-data.html)

 ## Resources
 The moderators can influence the relationship between the dependent variable and the independent variable.
 Each moderator can have a different effect.
 There are different studies that focus on either city size, room type, superhost or AirBnB in general.

 The city size can influence the amount of reviews a listing gets because of the people it attracts.
 Coyle and Yeung (2016) found that AirBnB listings in smaller cities bring more tourism to local communities, who otherwise would not come there.
 Whereas big and medium cities have listings that are more for economic and administrative functions (Adamiak et al. 2019).
 Big cities usually have more activities and more noise, according to Cheng and Jin (2019) this can lead to less (positive) reviews.